Every path out of debt, honestly presented

 Bankruptcy is a federal legal process that can provide relief when debt has become truly unmanageable.
 Chapter 7 eliminates most unsecured debts within a few months.
 Chapter 13 creates a 3–5 year court-supervised repayment plan that may reduce what you owe.

-Bankruptcy has significant consequences — it stays on your credit report for 7–10 years — but for some people in severe situations, it is the most appropriate path to a genuine fresh start.
+Bankruptcy has significant consequences, including staying on your credit report for 7–10 years.
+But for some people in severe situations, it is the most appropriate path to a genuine fresh start.
 We'll help you understand if it's worth exploring with a bankruptcy attorney.

 Advantages